 Before we dive into sample messages, let’s cover a few ground rules to keep in mind as you’re composing your thank you for your business messages.

 Remember, you’re not writing a novel.
 Thank you notes are not emails (though even in an email this rule applies) — there is limited space.
 Keep your messaging concise and to the point.

 - Say thank you and actually tell them what* you’re thankful for.

 Be specific about what you’re thanking them for.
 If it’s a thank you for supporting my small business, then give an example of how they’ve done that for you.

 - Don’t go overboard.

 And on that note, keep a lid on the dramatic effects.
-Sincerity is lost when someone starts to gush overwhelmingly.
+Sincerity is lost when someone starts to gush unrealistically.
 The level of gratitude should appropriately reflect the good deed.

 - Make it personal!

-Writing a successful business thank you message to customers (or anyone) means making it personal.
-Your recipient should feel your thoughtfulness shine through in your note.
-This means adding a brief note about the recipient or your relationship.
+Writing a successful business thank you message to customers (or anyone) requires a personal touch.
+Your recipient should feel your thoughtfulness come through in your note.
+Add a brief note about the recipient or your relationship.

 General Thank You Phrases